Intelligent Earth (UKRI CDT in AI for the Environment)

 About the course

-The Intelligent Earth CDT is a four-year doctoral programme designed to equip a new generation of students with advanced AI skills to tackle some of the most pressing environmental issues.
+The Intelligent Earth CDT is a doctoral degree, available in both full- and part-time modes, designed to equip a new generation of students with advanced AI skills to tackle some of the most pressing environmental issues.

-The programme will train a new generation of quantitative environmental data scientists to make substantial contributions in environmental and data sciences through five closely connected themes:
+The Intelligent Earth CDT will train a new generation of quantitative environmental data scientists to make substantial contributions in environmental and data sciences.

-The programme is intrinsically interdisciplinary: you will be advised by both an environmental science supervisor and an AI supervisor from two different departments, plus a non-academic partner who also serves as host for a secondment.
+The course is intrinsically interdisciplinary.
+You will be advised by both an environmental science supervisor and an AI supervisor from two different departments, as well as a non-academic partner who also serves as host for a secondment.
 This course is suitable for quantitative applicants from data science, mathematical, physical and environmental science backgrounds.

 Key components of the teaching programme: